holochain/hc-http-gw/spec.md

 ### Connect to Holochain to make app calls

-The gateway uses its admin API connection to list app interfaces with the ListAppInterfaces request.
+The gateway uses its admin API connection to list app interfaces with the `ListAppInterfaces` request.

 It looks for an app interface that permits calls from the gateway or any location, and from the target app or any.

-If a matching interface cannot be found, a new interface is provisioned using the admin API request AttachAppInterface using port 0, the hc-http-gw as an origin and with no app id specified.
+If a matching interface cannot be found, a new interface is provisioned using the admin API request `AttachAppInterface`, the `hc-http-gw` as an origin and with no app id specified.

 Using either the discovered or created app interface, a connection is established.
-This is done by issuing a connection token from the admin API with IssueAppAuthenticationToken.
+This is done by issuing a connection token from the admin API with `IssueAppAuthenticationToken`.
 This token is then used to open an app connection for the selected app.
 After establishing the connection, the gateway authorizes signing credentials for each cell in the app and stores them in the client signer.

 This app connection is cached but the gateway closes older connections when needed to protect resources.
 If errors occur, the gateway attempts to reconnect.

 ### Make the zome call

-The request payload is already in the appropriate format as ExternIO.
+The request payload is already in the appropriate format as `ExternIO` (serialized bytes).

 The gateway dispatches the zome call to Holochain using the app API connection opened above, using a `CallZome` request targeting the specified cell ID, zome name, and function name with the provided payload.

 On completion of the request, any errors are handled and converted to an HTTP 500 response.
-If the request succeeds then the `ExternIO` (serialized bytes) that is returned is passed back with an HTTP 200 status.
+If the request succeeds then the `ExternIO` that is returned is passed back with an HTTP 200 status.

 ### Limitations and future extension